OBJECTIVE

 Introduction:

-Review the lesson on seasons and light.
+Review the first lesson on seasons and light.
 Ask four students to describe the four

 seasons and their differences.